by D.S. Wynne and Doc Quantum

 Celia used the wisdom of Selene to figure out the best trajectory to get back down to Earth.
 As she descended, Celia could feel the pressure building up around her.
 She definitely did not want to burn while going back down.
 Still, being up at this altitude allowed her to view the whole Earth.
 It was so wonderful a view.

-The mayor of Fawcett City looked at the scene that was before him.
-It wasn’t every day that one was attacked by a sea monster; it wasn’t every day that a teenager defeated a sea monster, either.
+The mayor of New York City looked at the scene of devastation that was before him.
+It wasn’t every day that the city was attacked by a sea monster; it wasn’t every day that a teenager defeated a sea monster, either, especially since Captain Marvel Junior and Mary Marvel hadn’t been very active lately.

 “Well, Mr. Mayor, what do you think?”

-“Well,” the mayor began as he turned toward the reporter, “that girl certainly has thunder.”
+“Well,” the mayor began as he turned toward the reporter, “that girl certainly had thunder.”

 “Is that a quote?”